V-Sekai/manuals/decisions/20240712-use-shrinkwrap-blender-modiifer-to-fit.md

-# Proposed: Use shrink wrap blender modifier to fit
+# Draft: Use shrink wrap blender modifier to fit

 ## The Context